vartiaiv/Green-Learning/README.md

 # Green-Learning
 The goal is to experiment with neural networks and find an efficient (low computation) solutions for a machine learning problem.

+The approach is to use a feedforward network using SAAB (https://github.com/davidsonic/Interpretable_CNNs_via_Feedforward_Design) and compare it with a traditional CNN such as AlexNet.

 **The packages installed:**
 - PyTorch (CPU or GPU)
 - TorchAudio (audio processing and I/O)
 - TorchVision (image processing and I/O)
 - THOP
 - Matplotlib
-- Scikit-learn (Sklearn)
+- Scikit-learn (preprocessing the data at hand)
-- Scikit-image (Skimage)
+- Scikit-image (preprocessing the data at hand)
-- Abseil-py for command line flags compatible with Tensorflow syntax
+- Abseil-py (command line flags compatible with Tensorflow syntax)

 Other dependencies are installed automatically if following the setup instructions.

-Of the packages Abseil-py is the least important one if we don't want/need make the scripts command line friendly.
+**Notes:**
+Abseil-py is used for for .
+The original project used them as an easy and legible way to set parameters for multiclass classification such as the class IDs.

-(Also, Pickle is part of Python standard library these days, so no need to install it separately)
+Pickle is part of Python standard library these days, so no need to install it separately

 ## Setup run environment from scratch